 When you’re as famous for your looks—sun-streaked locks, perfect tan—as for your marriage to a star quarterback, anything you say about beauty is bound to be scrutinized.
-This past February, it took supermodel Gisele Bündchen two sentences to turn sunscreen into front-page news.
+It took supermodel Gisele Bündchen two sentences to turn sunscreen into front-page news.
 “I cannot put this poison on my skin.
 I do not use anything synthetic,” the Brazilian bombshell declared, sparking international uproar and earning reproaches from renowned oncologists and dermatologists.

 Bündchen’s clarification of her comments—she was objecting to certain ingredients commonly found in sunscreens, not to sunscreen itself—only fuelled the fire.
 Which ingredients?
 What harm can they do?
 And, most importantly, are they in my sunscreen?